-In the Fall 2014 Alaska Growers School, you will:
+In the Summer 2016 Alaska Growers School, you will:

-- Learn about important considerations when starting a subsistence garden, farm, or ranch.
+- Learn about important considerations for starting or expanding a farm or ranch.

 - Establish your vision, goals, values, and strengths.

 - Assess your resources, skills, and motivations for farming.

 - Understand and learn how to manage the risks of starting or expanding a farm in remote Alaska.

 - Learn about other training opportunities, technical assistance, and resources.

 - Connect and learn with other Alaska Native and Native American growers.

 The course will be offered using Blackboard Collaborate.